• Skip to primary navigation

 Print Recipe

-Hawaiian sandwiches are easy to assemble using Hawaiian sweet rolls, sliced ham and Swiss cheese.
-The ham and cheese sliders are baked until warm with a brush of a poppy seed butter topping.
+Hawaiian rolls sliders are easy to assemble using Hawaiian sweet rolls, deli ham and Swiss cheese.
+These savory sandwiches are baked until warm with a brush of a poppy seed butter mixture.

 Course: Appetizer, Main Course, Tailgate